GRPD investigating shooting that involved a traffic crash

-GRAND RAPIDS, Mich. — The Grand Rapids Police Department is investigating a shooting with an involved traffic crash in the area of Dean Avenue NE and Ann Street NE.
+GRAND RAPIDS, Mich. — The Grand Rapids Police Department is investigating a shooting on the city’s North end that happened around 11:30 a.m. on Friday.
+Numerous 911 calls were reported the sound of shots fired in the area of Dean Avenue NE and Ann Street NE.

-GRPD advises individuals to avoid the area as investigators work on the scene.

-This is a developing story.
-Stay with 13 ON YOUR SIDE for updates.
+Witnesses said that a car fleeing the area crashed and may be involved.
+At the scene of the accident officers located two victims, a male and a female, who both had minor, non life-threatening injuries.
+At this time it is not known if the injuries were a result of the shooting or the traffic crash.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.